Andy-set-studio/boilerform/readme.md

 To compile assets, you can run the following commands in your terminal:

-- `npm run sass` will compile your Sass once
 - `npm run watch` will compile your assets and watch for further changes
-- `npm run build` will compile your Sass and other assets into a production ready state in the `dist` directory
+- `npm run build` will compile your assets into a production ready state in the `dist` directory

 The pattern library is powered by [Astrum](http://astrum.nodividestudio.com/).
 You can find [detailed documentation here](https://github.com/NoDivide/Astrum).